-7.1.4.
-The notice under paragraph (2) is mailed to the last-known address of each member and is published as a class 1 notice under Chapter 985 of the Wisconsin Statutes on or before the date of mailing in a newspaper published in the municipality containing the service area of the cooperative.
+The notice under paragraph (b) is mailed to the last-known address of each member and is published as a class 1 notice under Chapter 985 of the Wisconsin Statutes on or before the date of mailing in a newspaper published in the municipality containing the service area of the cooperative.

+Use of Funds

-7.2.
-Any funds remaining unclaimed after the date specified in paragraph (a)(2) must be dedicated to educational purposes, limited to providing scholarships or loans to students, or to charitable purposes, as the Board of Directors determines, within one year after the date the funds are declared forfeited under paragraph (a)(1).
+Any funds remaining unclaimed after the date specified in paragraph (b) must be dedicated to educational purposes, limited to providing scholarships or loans to students, or to charitable purposes, as the Board determines, within one year after the date the funds are declared forfeited under paragraph (a).

+Reclamation

-7.3.
-Subsequent to a forfeiture, the member of the forfeited funds may submit a claim to the Board of Directors.
+Subsequent to a forfeiture, the Member-Owner who owned the forfeited funds may submit a claim to the Board.
 If the Board determines that the person owned the funds at the time of the forfeiture, it shall refund the funds to the person.

+- END -